How to rename multiple files at once on Mac

 As its name suggests, this one allows renaming the files based on the format you specify.
 Then you add the text to be used in the name, and the files are changed to include that text and one of the following three parameters:

 Once you’ve chosen the text you want to use in the name and the parameter you want to include, you can specify which goes first.

 How to batch rename files on Mac

 1. Open a new Finder window, navigate to the first file you want to rename, and select it.

 2. If the other files you want to rename are next to it in the Finder window, press Shift and click on them.
 If they are not all next to each other, use Command instead of Shift.

 3. With all the files to be renamed selected, do one of the following:

-- Click the cog icon in the Finder window’s toolbar and choose Rename xx items, where ‘xx’ is the number of files you’ve selected.
+- For older macOS versions, click the cog icon in the Finder window’s toolbar and choose Rename xx items, where ‘xx’ is the number of files you’ve selected.
 For newer macOS versions, click the ellipsis icon or

 - Right-click or Ctrl-click on the selected files and choose Rename xx items from the contextual menu.

-4. From the menu at the top of the window that drops down, choose from Replace Text, Add Text, or Format.
+4. From the menu at the top of the window that drops down, select Replace Text, Add Text, or Format.